Programme selection Check

 - The first digital intakes will be sent as of February.
 For study programmes with a limited number of places ('numerus fixus') that have a decentralised selection process, the application deadline is 15 January.

-- Due to the measures against the spread of the coronavirus the matching days won’t take place.
-Instead of the matching days, we now offer online programme selection consults.
+- As we are not sure if there will still be measures against the spread of the coronavirus from April onwards, matching days may be replaced by online programme selection consults.
 You can request this consultation yourself or you can get an invite from the degree programme, which makes this compulsory.

 - Exemption groups: